 Negligence not only happens on the roadways of Utah, but numerous claims of reckless snowmobile operation happen where snowy terrain exists.
-Much like other personal injury accidents, individuals operating snowmobiles are required to reasonably operate their machines within state law, and must look out for the safety of others.
+Much like other personal injury accidents, individuals operating snowmobiles are required to reasonably operate their machines within state law and must lookout for the safety of others.
 Those that cannot or will not comply may be held civilly liable.

 Riders aren’t the only parties we’ve held responsible for horrific snowmobile wrecks.
-Businesses that sell defective snowmobiles which were known to be unsafe for riders are responsible for selling products that can be ridden without worry of explosion or flipping.
+Businesses that sell defective snowmobiles that were known to be unsafe for riders are responsible for selling products that can be ridden without the worry of explosion or flipping.
 Manufacturers are the ultimate culprits in these situations, although our Farmington snowmobile accident attorney will fight against both.

 Rental companies offering these snow machines for rent must maintain their equipment, too.
 Should someone pay money to use poorly maintained snowmobiles, and end up wrecking, the rental business would be responsible for whatever injuries were sustained.
 This scenario happens frequently across Utah, with many injuries being serious enough to paralyze or kill innocent riders.

 Great snowmobile riding days can quickly turn deadly if someone else neglects their duty to keep others safe.
-Personal injuries resulting from these accidents cause good people to lose income, force many into poverty and may also cause undue emotional hardship.
+Personal injuries resulting from these accidents cause good people to lose income, force many into poverty, and may also cause undue emotional hardship.

 Whatever it takes to make snowmobile accident victims whole, we’ll do it.

-Most personal injuries, such as snowmobile accidents, have strict time frames which must be followed.
+Most personal injuries, such as snowmobile accidents, have strict time frames that must be followed.
 Your claim must be submitted within two years from when the accident occurred, although most injured folks want compensation sooner than that.
 Wrongful deaths stemming from these accidents are also given two years, too.